Despite Trump's 'One China' Pledge, Flashpoints Remain

 These instances "show that Trump might not be carrying out the threats he made during the campaign, for example, labeling China as a currency manipulator and slapping a 25% tariff on Chinese products," Lam says.

-He suggests that China is "somewhat hopeful" that Trump would climb down from his hardline posture during the campaign and be willing to talk.
+He suggests that China is "somewhat hopeful" that Trump would climb down from his hard-line posture during the campaign and be willing to talk.

-"Even though it's difficult to predict anything about Trump, it seems that he's amenable to negotiations first."
-Lam adds.
+"Even though it's difficult to predict anything about Trump, it seems that he's amenable to negotiations first," Lam adds.

 As for whether a more confrontational Trump administration would be a forceful defender of freedoms in Taiwan and Hong Kong in the face of China, Lam sees the two places as merely the "Taiwan card" and the "Hong Kong card" in Washington's dealings with Beijing.